Table of Contents

-If the benefits have been treated as part of basic salary then that should be included in the 13th Month Pay Calculation.
+If the benefits have been treated as part of the basic salary then that should be included in the 13th Month Pay Calculation.

 For example, GR 188949 reaffirms that basic salary excludes the list of items named above.

-However, the Supreme Court also stated in that case that the employer Central Azucerera De Tarlac should include as part of the 13th Month Pay Computation the first eight (8) hours overtime pay on Sunday and legal/special holiday, night premium pay, and vacation and sick leaves for each year since it had been doing so for 30 years.
+However, the Supreme Court also stated in that case that the employer Central Azucerera De Tarlac should include as part of the 13th Month Pay Computation the first eight (8) hours of overtime pay on Sunday and legal/special holiday, night premium pay, and vacation and sick leaves for each year since it had been doing so for 30 years.